ND Processing & Conversions

 Rendered Size

-Size of the rendered image.
+Size of the rendered image in pixels.

 Format & Quality